-Students are admitted to Academix under the following conditions: previous admission to the Extended Learning Program transfer students identified for TAG programs in other school districts via nomination by self, parent or teacher and who meet at least one of the following criteria:
+Students are admitted to Academix under the following conditions: Previous admission to the Extended Learning Program Transfer students identified for TAG programs in other school districts Via nomination by self, parent, or teacher and who meet at least one of the following criteria:

-- 1. 97% tile or more on ITED composite, math total or language total - Alternative testing will be considered.
-Acceptable scores must commeasure with the 97% tile of ITED's and in similar categories or reflect an IQ score of 130+ - 3.
+- 1. 97% tile or more on Iowa Statewide Assessment of Student Progress (ISASP) composite, math total or language total - 2.
+Alternative testing will be considered.
+Acceptable scores must commeasure with - a. the 97% tile of Iowa Statewide Assessment of Student Progress (ISASP) and in similar categories or reflect an IQ score of 130+ - 3.
 Evidence of in depth knowledge of interest areas